bitcoin/bitcoin/qa/README.md

 Writing tests
 =============
 You are encouraged to write tests for new or existing features.
-Further information about the test framework and individual rpc tests is found in [qa/rpc-tests](/qa/rpc-tests).
+Further information about the test framework and individual RPC tests is found in [qa/rpc-tests](/qa/rpc-tests).